PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 #### Elution
-- Resuspend the beads in 62.5μL of [TES](TES.md) preheated at 65°C and incubate at 65°C (vortex every 2 min or shake with the thermomixer). 🔴(For how long??)🔴
+- Resuspend the beads in 62.5μL of [TES](TES.md) preheated at 65°C and incubate at 65°C for 10 min(vortex every 2 min or shake with the thermomixer).
 - Place the tube on magnet and Save the the supernatant in a DNA LoBind Tube.
 - Repeat the elution with fresh TES, pool the two elutions into the same tube.